tubeFUN/GasWS/README.md

 * Arduino Mega 2560 as a testing board
 * KiCad 5.1.4 as EDA Suite
 * freeRouting.jar as an autorouter
+* USBASP v2.0 as a target programmer

 ## Setup
 TBD, it won't be dificult.

 ## Code Examples
-Show examples of usage:
+Show examples of usage: TBD
-`put-your-code-here`

 ## Features
 List of features ready and TODOs for future development
 * Adaptable system
 * All modules (uC, converters, GSM modem, buffer power supply with battery) on one PCB
-* Battery powered system as a backup
+* Battery powered system as a backup with protection circuit
 * Self made
-* System Monitoring by LED indicators and via USB (virtual COM in OS)
+* System monitoring by LED indicators and via USB (virtual COM in OS)
-* Alamrming by SMS, sound (buzzer) and visually
+* Alarming by SMS, sound (buzzer) and visually
 * Reset switch
+* On board programming by USBASP

 To-do list:
 * Adding additional sensors and appropriate code